auth0/auth0-servlet/README.md

 `auth0.clientSecret` - This is the client secret of your auth0 application (see Settings page on auth0 dashboard)

 `auth0.onLogoutRedirectTo` - This is the page / view that users of your site are redirected to on logout.
 Should start with `/`

+`auth0.redirect_on_success` - This is the landing page URL context path for a successful authentication.
+Should start with `/`

+`auth0.redirect_on_error` - This is the URL context path for the page to redirect to upon failure.
+Should start with `/`

+`auth0.redirect_on_authentication_error` - This is the URL context path for the page to redirect to upon login failure.
+Should start with `/`

 ## Extension Points in Library